Lines of force

 Thus, Arthur Lambert highlights transformed states of nature and being.
 In an incessant quest that summons thought and matter in turn, he invites everyone on a fantastic journey within his coded and secret language.

 A painter who collaborated with the Scottish artist Richard Wright (Turner Prize 2009), he gradually turned his attention to watercolors and the disappearance/dissolution of the human figure.
 From painting, he retains a taste for color, the vibration of lines and shapes, involving more and more the abstract and optical dimension of his works.
 The use of paper allows him to affirm the materiality of the drawing by switching, from time to time, the different techniques and supports: gouache, gold leaf, painting on photography, Japanese paper.

 Requiring a great concentration in the realization, his works call upon both ancient and current techniques in order to create a sensitive and structured architecture from the golden ratio.

 Everyone is invited to decipher this formal musicality in order to experience the contours of these interior landscapes.

-From the pattern of brick, a unit tirelessly repeated, Gaël Darras constructs minimalist architectural spaces in watercolor.
-These constructions do not inhabit, do not penetrate each other: they are walls.
-They show as much as they conceal, pushing the gaze to seek beyond.
-Their borders send us back to our privacy, like “inner temples” whose front door is kept secret.
+From the pattern of the brick, a tirelessly repeated unit, Gaël Darras constructs architectural spaces in a minimalist style with watercolors.
+His buildings, devoid of any functionality, are devoid of spatial contextualization and precise time markers – they take us to a distant antiquity as much as they evoke our contemporary masonry.
+These constructions cannot be inhabited, cannot penetrate each other: they are walls.
+They show as much as they hide, pushing the gaze to seek beyond.
+Their borders send us back to our intimacy, like “inner temples” whose entrance door is kept secret.